 In this study, we have decided to use an employer-to-employee contribution ratio of 70%.
 This is an industry average for health insurance and means that an employer would be responsible for paying 70% of the monthly premiums, while employees would pay the remaining 30%.
 This is represented in the graph as the light blue (employer) and blue (employee) columns.

-As you can see below, the employees will find that their health insurance costs will be significantly cheaper through small group policies compared to individual.
-For example, an individual Gold plan will be $605 more expensive for the employee compared to his or her share of the small group health insurance premium.
+As you can see below, the employees will find that their health insurance costs will be significantly cheaper through small group policies compared to individual policies.
+For example, an individual Gold plan will be $605 more expensive for the employee compared to their share of the small group health insurance premium.
 Furthermore, on average, an individual plan will be 539% more expensive compared to the small group premium for the employee.

-Small business owners saw a slight increase in their per employee group health insurance costs from 2018 to 2019.
-The largest increase occurred in Bronze health insurance group policies, which saw a monthly premium increase of $18 or $216 over the course of a year.
+Small business owners saw a slight increase in their per-employee group health insurance costs from 2018 to 2019.
+The largest increase occurred in Bronze health insurance group policies, which saw a premium increase of $18 per month, or $216 over the course of a year.

 Besides premiums, deductibles can vary greatly depending on the tier.
-Furthermore, deductibles will have a direct affect on how much an employee will have to pay for health insurance.
+Furthermore, deductibles will have a direct effect on how much an employee will have to pay for health insurance.
 Therefore, employers should analyze deductibles and decide what will be valuable for workers.
-For example, by providing a high tier plan like Gold, employees will not have to spend as much money out of pocket and will instead gain access to coinsurance benefits more quickly.
+For example, with a high-tier plan like a Gold plan, employees will not have to spend as much money out of pocket and will instead gain access to coinsurance benefits more quickly.

 The largest increase in deductibles occurred in Gold health policies, which spiked 12% year over year.

-Complete rankings of counties in Michigan and the average and group health insurance premiums.
+Complete list of counties in Michigan and the individual and group health insurance premiums